You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Aspirin?

-Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, inflammation, and fever.
-It is commonly used to treat conditions such as headaches, muscle and joint pain, and menstrual cramps.
-Aspirin is also used to prevent heart attacks, strokes, and blood clots.
+Aspirin, also known as acetylsalicylic acid, is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, inflammation, and fever.
+Aspirin works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Aspirin is commonly used to treat headaches, muscle aches, and menstrual cramps.

 Combining Aspirin and Vascepa: Potential Side Effects